soft-matter/trackpy/doc/installation.rst

       This is included with Anaconda.
 * `numba <http://numba.pydata.org/>`__ for accelerated feature-finding and linking.
       This is included with Anaconda and Canopy.
 Installing it any other way is difficult; we recommend sticking with one of these.
-We support numba versions
-      >=0.13.4 (though 0.13.3 appears to work).
 * `Pillow <https://pillow.readthedocs.org/>`__ or `PIL <http://www.pythonware.com/products/pil/>`__ for some display routines.
       This is included with Anaconda.